Tax and Starting Your First Job

 It's not uncommon for people to end up overpaying their tax, whether they realise it or not.
 Sometimes, HMRC will notice on its own and send you a P800 tax calculation to let you know.
 They'll generally be able to sort you out a refund without you having to chase them over it.
 However, if you're paying certain kinds of work expenses or if you stop work part-way through the tax year, things can get trickier.
 In those cases, you'll often need to claim back the tax you're owed yourself - and provide solid proof of what you're due.

-Taking the example of work travel, you can claim a tax refund on essential travel expenses to temporary workplaces.
+Taking the example of work travel, you can claim a tax rebate on essential travel expenses to temporary workplaces.
 HMRC basically decided that you shouldn't pay tax on these kinds of costs.
 You do have to be footing the bill yourself, though.
 If your employer's paying up-front or fully reimbursing you afterwards, you can't claim any tax relief.

 Don't ignore any tax rebates you might be due.
 Over a year, depending on the kind of work you do, the amount you're owed can stack up to many hundreds of pounds.
 Millions of pounds in unclaimed tax refunds are lost each year, vanishing into the taxman's bottomless pockets.
 Don't let your cash go to waste like this.

 There's another side to the tax coin, of course.
 If you're on the wrong tax code, you could easily find yourself paying less tax than you should.
 This is a bad situation to be in, and the longer you leave it before sorting it out the worse it'll get when HMRC catches up to you.
 Always check your tax code, and kick up a fuss if it looks wrong.
 In the taxman's eyes, even if the mistake wasn't yours in the first place, it's entirely your responsibility to sort it out.